Software

 Source: mail-tester.com

 The report highlights issues with SPF, DKIM, and DMARC authentication, DNS settings, and content that may trigger spam filters.
-It is often used for fast checks during campaign preparation.
+It is often used for fast campaign checks and spam trigger detection before launch.

-The tool is straightforward, making it easy to identify missing authentication, risky subject lines, or technical setup gaps that could send emails to the spam folder.
+The tool is straightforward, making it easier to identify risky subject lines or technical gaps so emails reach the inbox, not the spam folder.
+Teams also use it to compare performance between Gmail, Outlook, and other providers.

 Marketing teams use the results to make small but important adjustments that help improve deliverability rates and protect sender reputation.